Skip to content

 Bulk-import a markdown directory and (optionally) keep it live-synced.

 You have an existing Obsidian vault (or any directory of markdown files).
-This recipe gets it into a brain in one shot, and — on Unix — keeps it live-synced as you edit.
+This recipe gets it into a memory in one shot, and — on Unix — keeps it live-synced as you edit.

 Terminal window

-import walks the directory, infers type from a PARA-style folder layout (projects/, areas/, resources/, archives/) when frontmatter doesn’t declare it, and writes one page per .md file.
+import walks the directory, infers type from a PARA-style folder layout (project(s)/, area(s)/, resource(s)/, archive(s)/) when frontmatter doesn’t declare it, and writes one page per .md file.
+Numeric prefixes such as 1-projects/ are stripped before inference.
 SHA-256 idempotency means re-running on the same content is a no-op.

 Terminal window